 Where and how to store data that isn’t needed right now?

-Sometimes data isn’t useful now, but you have a bunch of old Excel spreadsheets or a pile of papers that you’d like to import into your database for recordkeeping.
+Sometimes data isn’t useful now, but you have a bunch of old Excel spreadsheets or a pile of papers that you would like to import into your database for recordkeeping.

 Set up rules for how to deal with this, so that you can store the data without affecting the more useful data.
 Do it soon too, otherwise it’ll become more difficult to add it systematically and consistently.